 There is hereby created a plan commission which shall also act as a zoning board of appeals.
 The plan commission shall consist of seven members appointed by the mayor with the advice and consent of the city council.
-The members appointed shall serve, respectively, for the following terms: one to expire on October 31, 2000, one to expire on October 31, 2001, one to expire on October 31, 2002, one to expire on October 31, 2003, one to expire on October 31, 2004, one to expire on October 31, 2005, and one to expire on October 31, 2006.
+The members appointed shall serve, respectively, for the following terms: one to expire on October 31, 2000, one to expire on October 31, 2000, one to expire on October 31, 2003, one to expire on October 31, 2003, one to expire on October 31, 2006.
 All appointments of successors upon the expiration of any term shall be for a period of five years.